KristinaEngland/design-system/design/typography.md

 - If used, this lead paragraph should summarize the content on the page.
 - The lead paragraph uses * Tracy to add font size information *

-### Style Guidelines
-- All bulleted content should use built-in ordered and unordered bullet styles.
-- Use bold to emphasize content.
-- Do not change built-in font colors if you have access to do so - we can not look down all systems.
-- Text alignment should remain at the default of aligned-left, which is the most readable alignment.